arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 - it takes time and becomes annoying when you're in the change-layout-recompile-content cycle of the work on the site
 - there is an API request limit per hour (slightly bigger when using token but still present)

 Making those requests parallel will only make the process of hitting request quota faster.
-Something has to be done to limit number of requests we need.
+Something has to be done to limit number of requests that are needed.

-Luckily enough octokit gem used faraday library for HTTP interaction and some kind souls [documented](https://github.com/octokit/octokit.rb#caching) how one could leverage faraday-http-cache middleware.
+Luckily enough octokit gem used [faraday](https://github.com/lostisland/faraday) library for HTTP interaction and some kind souls [documented](https://github.com/octokit/octokit.rb#caching) how one could leverage [faraday-http-cache](https://github.com/sourcelevel/faraday-http-cache) middleware.

 ```ruby
 class Source < Nanoc::DataSource